svelte-friends/starter/README.md

-# React App - Made with :heart: with Svelte
+# Sample App - Made with :heart: and with Svelte

 Achivements